 According to a recent study from the Highway Loss Data Institute, hybrid drivers experience fewer injuries in collisions than those who drive traditional cars.
 Although this seems surprising, the reason is that hybrid car designs call for extra weight, making them more stable when involved in car accidents – which is especially important in a high-traffic area such as New York City.
+If you’ve been injured, our NYC pedestrian injury attorneys offer free case evaluations.

 Hybrids Safer in Car Accidents Than Previous Thought